Bodoland Territorial Council

 The Bodoland Territorial Council (BTC) is an autonomous council for the Bodoland Territorial Region established under 6th Schedule of The Constitution of India according to the Memorandum of Settlement between Bodoland Liberation Tiger Force (BLTF) and Government of India and Government of Assam.

 The BTC has 40 elected members and an additional six members that are appointed by the Governor of Assam.
 The area under the BTC jurisdiction is officially called the Bodoland Territorial Area District (BTAD).
 The region falls within the geographical map of the least developed region in India.
 The agro-based economy is the only source of livelihood of the people.
 Industrialisation and other employment opportunities are scant.

-The Bodoland Territorial Council is headed by a Speaker and the executive committee is chaired by a Chief Executive Member, currently Pramod Boro.
+The Bodoland Territorial Council is headed by a Speaker and the executive committee is chaired by a Chief Executive Member, currently Hagrama Mohilary.